Duel (American game show): Season 2

-If both contestants missed a question, the value of the duel was frozen at the previous value.
-The sudden death shootout rules otherwise remain the same.
+If both contestants missed a question, the value of the duel was frozen and the sudden-death shootout rules were followed as in Season 1.
 After the duel ended, the winner played a bonus "max question" with a single chip and seven seconds to answer.
 A correct answer doubled their winnings for the duel, with no penalty for an incorrect answer.

-Unlike season one, their winnings are not guaranteed payouts.
-After each match, they were given the chance to retire with their current winnings or risk them on another duel, against their choice of one of three contestants.
-A contestant defeated before winning three duels lost all their winnings; contestants who lost after winning three duels lost half their winnings.
-A contestant who won five consecutive duels retired undefeated and had their winnings augumented to $500,000.
-The two remaining contestants not chosen for the previous duel became new challengers.
+Unlike Season 1, the champion was not guaranteed to receive their entire winnings total.
+After playing the max question, they had to decide whether to retire and keep their money or risk it on another duel, choosing one of three opponents based on a small amount of information about each.
+A champion who was defeated before winning three duels lost all their winnings; champions who lost after three or more victories lost half their winnings.
+A champion who won five consecutive duels retired undefeated and had their winnings augmented to $500,000.
+If a champion either retired or chose to leave the show, the two contestants who were not chosen in the previous duel played against each other.

 Winners

 In the first season format, the winner of the $1,720,000 jackpot went to Ashlee Register, while Robert Elswick became the runner-up.
-Her winnings totalled to $1,795,000, including the $75,000 she had earned in previous duels, which made her the highest-winning female American game show contestant to date.
+Her winnings totaled to $1,795,000, including the $75,000 she had earned in previous duels, which made her the highest-winning female American game show contestant to date.
 The final duel lasted only one question, and while Register covered every single answer, Elswick covered all the incorrect options, leaving the correct one uncovered.

 Under the returning champions format, only one contestant, Gabriel Reilich, a former film executive for Reason Pictures / GOOD Magazine, won five consecutive duels for $500,000.
 Prior to the final duel he had $75,000 and had correctly answered every Max question he had been asked.
 The final duel against Jennifer lasted five questions.
 Reilich covered the correct answer with his only remaining chip, while Jennifer, with three chips, covered the other remaining answers.